We love to tout the benefits that a healthy affiliate program can offer an online business.

 The importance of housing all of your affiliate resources in one area is why we made sure AccessAlly had a built-in affiliate system that integrates with all of our CRMs.
 So no matter which system you're using, you can house everything – links, graphics, and info – inside your own membership site.

 Many affiliates rely on their commissions for a major source of income.
-When problems arise within the program (broken links, payout mixups, etc.), it's so important to treat these seriously.
-What seems like a paltry sum to you might be a huge part of your affiliate's income.
+When problems arise within the program (broken links, payout mixups, etc.), it's important to treat these seriously.
+What might seem like a paltry sum from a business revenue perspective might be a huge part of your affiliate marketer's income.

 Fielding tough questions through email is a good practice to ensure that there's a written record of communication, in case of a dispute later on.